alorabi5/crypto-game/oldREADME.md

 > **Tip**: The amount of ***Liabilities*** will be fixed if the player's ***Net Worth*** decreases.

-## Technologies Used

-The game is made using these technologies:

-* HTML
-* CSS
-* Javascript

 ## Implementation

 ### 1. objects

-I create an objects contain:
+I will create an objects contain:

 ```Javascript
 const crypto = [